isbeorn/nina.docs/docs/tabs/framing.md

     * When using cached images or file source, the framing rectangle is centered on the image center

 8. **Slew**
-    * Slews the mount exactly to the coordinates of the center of the framing rectangle (16)
+    * Slews the mount to the coordinates of the center of the framing rectangle (16)

 9. **Replace as Sequence**
     * Sets the coordinates of the RA and Dec of the framing window as the sequence and copies the name over to the sequence tab as well
     * Replacing the target also resets sequence settings to default

 10. **Add as Sequence**
-    * The same as (9) but the framed target is added as a new sequence target and tab, this does not affect the current sequence
+    * The same as (9), but the framed target is added as an addition sequence target.
+This does not affect other sequences

 11. **Altitude browser**
     * Displays the altitude of the target over time, indicating current position and meridian